How Long Should I Bike for a Good Workout

 Tips:

-• Focus on comfort and steady breathing
+• Pay attention to your comfort and breathing steadily.

 Intermediate Biking Plan (Weeks 5–8)